The Competition shall be known as the Pembroke

 County Cricket League is an amateur league.

-No player shall be eligible for more than one club during the same season unless transferred with the consent of the Executive Committee.
+No player shall be eligible for more than one club during the same season unless transferred with the consent of the Player Registration Officer.

 6b) Bona fide playing member: For the avoidance of misunderstanding a bona-fide player must be able to meet the following requirements: